 A SIOFA document policy would give guidance on the creation and categorisation of the documents in preparation for the meetings, noting that they don’t respond to the same deadlines, nor they require the same actions from the meetings.

 The current SIOFA RoP does not define which authority is allowed to submit a document to a meeting.
-To date any documents submitted by the Secretariat, CCPs, Observers are considered.
+To date any documents submitted by the Secretariat, CCPs, Observers are considered, but there is an understanding that proposals can only be submitted by CP or PFE.
 The author of the document set a classification status as it seems appropriate in regard of its content.
 There is no record of a meeting documents being rejected by the chairperson.

 There are several aspects of the confidentiality and distribution of the meeting documents that still need fine tuning, but it does not prevent to start using a standardized policy, knowing that this policy can be adjusted anytime it is necessary.